 4 Ways to Combat the “Winter Blues” with Group Fitness

-Fitness Supervisor Brittany shares the mental benefits of participating in group fitness at the MCC
+The mental benefits of participating in group fitness at the MCC

 It is proven that exercise and movement can significantly help with stress, including those annual “winter blues.”
-Exercise during the holidays is also key in maintaining some balance in our lives, since we tend to eat a little more than usual during these times, and that’s ok!
+Exercise during or after the holidays is also key in maintaining some balance in our lives, since we tend to eat a little more than usual during these times, and that’s ok!